Lisbon food tour – local dishes and street food in Portugal

 4. Amêijoas à Bulhão Pato — Clams in Garlic and Cilantro

-Named after a 19th-century Portuguese poet who was known more for his appetite than his verse, amêijoas à Bulhão Pato is the dish that makes you grateful to be sitting beside the Atlantic Ocean.
+Named after a 19th-century Portuguese poet known more for his appetite than his verse, amêijoas à Bulhão Pato is the dish that makes you grateful to be sitting beside the Atlantic.
 Fresh clams are steamed open in a generous bath of olive oil, white wine, crushed garlic, lemon juice, and an almost reckless quantity of fresh cilantro.
 The broth that forms is oceanic, herbal, and absolutely demands that you order extra bread to mop up every last drop.
-This dish is the opening act at virtually every marisqueira in Lisbon, and it sets a standard that the rest of the meal must work hard to match.
+This dish opens virtually every meal at every marisqueira in Lisbon, and it sets a bar that the rest of the table has to work hard to clear.
+Expect to pay around €12–18 depending on how close you are to the waterfront.

 5. Caldo Verde — The Soul in a Bowl